volodinroman/volodinroman.github.io/_posts/2018-12-26-Poly-Maker.md

 </figure>

 <p>
 Adding shadow didn't take too much time as it was similar to the coloring procedure.
-I just calculated the width of the lowpoly mesh and resized my <b>QGraphicsPixmapItem</b> object that keeps a reference to the shadow image file.
+I've just calculated the width of the lowpoly mesh and resized my <a target="_blank" class="text-info" href="http://doc.qt.io/archives/qt-4.8/qgraphicspixmapitem.html"><b>QGraphicsPixmapItem</b></a> object that keeps a reference to the shadow image file.
 The height of the shadow is fixed and positioned at the fixed Y position.
 <p>

 <figure class="figure  py-5">